 Cats in the United States

 Being a cat in Europe from about 500 AD up until the 1700s was hard.
 Most people thought cats to be complicit with the work of the devil.
 By the time Columbus set sail on his fantastic, historic voyage, cats were already part of life at sea.
 They lived in the hull catching stowaway rodents and insects.
 However, some cats jumped on ships set for the New World.

 In what is now called the United States, cats became essential to life.
 As many of the settlers were responsible for growing and maintaining their own crops, cats became handy tools for maintenance of barns and fields.
 There are some genetic indications today that link American Shorthair cats to the cats brought over by the settlers.
 By the 19th century, cats were seen by many Americans to be close companions and were brought indoors rather than kept outside.

 Currently, cats are the second most numerous pets kept in American households.
-Cats outnumber dogs in American households by about 10 million, but are significantly outnumbered by fish, almost 30 million more!
-Although many of us couldn’t imagine life without our furballs, it’s incredible to learn that kitty litter wasn’t invented approximately 70 years ago.
+Cats outnumber dogs in American households by about 10 million, but they are significantly outnumbered by fish (by almost 30 million more)!
+Although many of us couldn’t imagine life without our furballs, it’s incredible to learn that kitty litter wasn’t around approximately 70 years ago.
 All those years, cats lived inside and outside without litter boxes.
-Although cats have played many roles in numerous human societies over the years, gone are the days of working in the fields and hunting for its next meal.
+Although cats have played many roles in numerous human societies over the years, gone are the days of working in the fields and hunting for their next meal.
 All your beloved pet has to do is wait for you to come home after work and dinner will soon follow.